SerRHua/SCE-wildfires-droughts/README.md

 ## Technologies
 Project is created using Eclipse.
 ## Sources
 The information we got about wildfires and droughts came from the various websites online.
+We came up with the hypothetical game by ourselves.